ioet/bpm-projects-api/README.md

 ```
  python cli.py gen_postman_collection
 ```
-it will print it to the console.
+It will print the collection json code to the console.
 If you want to write the result in a file please specify its path at the end of the command

 ```
  python cli.py gen_postman_collection ~/bpm-projects-collection.json